Dollarama (OTCMKTS:DLMAF) Price Target Increased to C$93.00 by Analysts at Royal Bank of Canada

-Dollarama (OTCMKTS:DLMAF – Get Rating) had its price objective boosted by Royal Bank of Canada from C$81.00 to C$93.00 in a research note published on Wednesday morning, The Fly reports.
+Dollarama (OTCMKTS:DLMAF – Get Rating) had its price target boosted by Royal Bank of Canada from C$81.00 to C$93.00 in a report released on Wednesday, The Fly reports.

-DLMAF has been the subject of a number of other research reports.
-National Bank Financial boosted their price objective on Dollarama from C$77.00 to C$82.00 in a research report on Wednesday, August 24th.
-TD Securities boosted their price target on Dollarama from C$82.00 to C$86.00 in a research report on Tuesday, August 16th.
-BMO Capital Markets boosted their price target on Dollarama from C$80.00 to C$95.00 in a research report on Thursday, August 25th.
-Stifel Nicolaus boosted their price target on Dollarama from C$80.50 to C$82.00 in a research report on Thursday, June 9th.
-Finally, Scotiabank boosted their price target on Dollarama from C$79.00 to C$81.00 in a research report on Thursday, June 9th.
-Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-Based on data from MarketBeat, Dollarama currently has an average rating of Moderate Buy and an average target price of $80.90.
+Other equities analysts have also recently issued reports about the stock.
+Stifel Nicolaus upped their price objective on shares of Dollarama from C$80.50 to C$82.00 in a research report on Thursday, June 9th.
+Scotiabank raised their price target on shares of Dollarama from C$79.00 to C$81.00 in a research note on Thursday, June 9th.
+Industrial Alliance Securities lowered shares of Dollarama from a buy rating to a hold rating and set a $76.00 price target on the stock. in a research note on Thursday, June 9th.
+TD Securities raised their price objective on shares of Dollarama from C$82.00 to C$86.00 in a research note on Tuesday, August 16th.
+Finally, BMO Capital Markets raised their target price on shares of Dollarama from C$80.00 to C$95.00 in a report on Thursday, August 25th.
+Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $80.90.

 Dollarama Company Profile